 Are never good friends!”

-I contacted the principal of a high secondary school and he accepted me for third class student.
-I sat for the matriculation exam and the central Acceptance bureau (C.A.B) offered me a fellowship to study law at Cairo University.
+I contacted the principal of a high secondary school and he accepted me as a third-class student.
+I sat for the matriculation exam and the central Acceptance Bureau (C.A.B) offered me a fellowship to study law at Cairo University.